Page Avenue: Writing and recording

 Sneed joined the group after flying out to California and practicing with the band.
 Accumulating 25–30 songs, the band returned to the studio in March or April 2003.
 They narrowed the choice of songs to ten after a week or two, and spent the following six weeks recording them.
 Sessions took place seven days a week, up to 15 hours per day.
-Feldmann informed the label that they should record in Hawaii.
+Feldmann informed Maverick that they should record in Hawaii.
 They subsequently recorded at Avex Studios in Waikiki, Hawaii, tracking strings for two songs.
 The group said they "spent 6 days in the sun and like 7 hours actually working."
 During the recording of "Falling Down", Wills was unable to play the song's beat.
 Feldmann didn't want to edit the drums to make it sound like a drum machine, so Marsala opted to play them instead.
 The track served as the end of the recording sessions, with Marsala playing all the instruments on it.

 Feldmann mixed the recordings at Foxy Studios, while Joe Gastwirt mastered them at Ocean View Digital Mastering.
 Toby Morse of H2O, Ray Cappo of Shelter and Feldmann sang guest vocals on "Falling Down".
-Feldmann also sang additional backings vocals on "And the Hero Will Drown", "Until the Day I Die", "Anthem of Our Dying Day" and "Razorblades".
+Feldmann also sang additional backing vocals on "And the Hero Will Drown", "Until the Day I Die", "Anthem of Our Dying Day" and "Razorblades".
 Marsala later criticized Feldmann's role, saying: "Feldmann had originally changed our sound.
 All of his records have the same sort of sound, because he's always using the same formulas on everything."
 Feldmann said the group, who were influenced by bands ranging from Pantera to the Red Hot Chili Peppers, wanted to sound heavier than the album's ultimate sound.
 He intended for the album to be highly vocal-driven.
 Marsala wanted it to be a metal record.
 Feldmann said people would not connect with that sound the same way they would if the band focused on the melodies and vocals.